Jodosoft/Libraries/README.md

 This is useful for preventing unexpected negative, positive, infinite or `NaN` values from entering a system.

-As with all the number types provided by this library, these types support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-generic-numbers">§4.3.
-Generic numbers</a>).
+As with all the number types provided by this library, these types support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-framework-for-number-types">§4.3.
+Framework for number types</a>).

 Usage is the same as with built-in numeric types but yields different results in cases of overflow.